jeffreykegler/old_kollos/notes/misc/strand.md

 ```
     start ::= old-start
 ```
-then the start rule of a suffix grammar is
+then the start rule of a non-initial suffix grammar derived from it will be
 ```
     start-R ::= old-start-R
 ```

-Success in a parse requires a completed start rule be in one of the Earley sets.
+Success in a parse requires that a completed start rule be in one of the Earley sets.
 This is a necessary condition, but *not* a sufficient one.
 "Success" is a parse is usually not completely a function of state of the most recent Earley set.
-Application often impose additional requirements -- typically that that Earley be the one built just after the last character of input is consumed.
+Application often impose additional requirements -- typically that the completed start rule be in the
+Earley set
+built after
+the last character of input
+was consumed.

-For example, a typical C language program "succeeds" in the sense of produced a completed start rule many times before the end of input.
+For example, a typical C language program adds a completed start rule to one of its Earley sets many times before the end of input.
 But a C compiler will only call the parse successful if there is a completed start rule in the Earley set